microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 2. [FHIR Server for Azure](https://github.com/microsoft/fhir-server): An open-source implementation of the [HL7 FHIR](https://www.hl7.org/fhir/) specification designed for the Microsoft cloud.
 3. [FHIR Converter OSS](https://github.com/microsoft/FHIR-Converter): An open-source project that enables conversion of health data from legacy format to FHIR.

 These products have the capability to convert HL7v2, C-CDA and JSON data to FHIR bundles using [Liquid](https://shopify.github.io/liquid/) templates.
 Microsoft publishes ready-to-use Liquid templates for HL7v2 and C-CDA to FHIR conversion, as well as sample templates for JSON to FHIR conversion.
+JSON messages do not have a standardized message type structure like HL7v2 or C-CDA do, so we provide you with sample JSON messages and the corresponding liquid templates for you to easily modify per your own JSON.

 This extension provides an interactive editing and verification experience to create new templates and customize the default templates to meet specific needs.
 Currently, this extension is available on Windows and macOS system.